RethinkFirst-Mobile/Rethink_UTAF/README.md

 - Run Below command only for iOS Setup in MAC
 ```
 $ npm run setup:appiumiOS

+Note: If you see privileges error, please run below command and re-run the above command.

+$ chmod +x globals/mobile/setup-appium-mac.sh
 ```
 - run the lint check